Prix de Lausanne: Entry

 Entry to the competition is reserved for young student-dancers, aged 15 through 18, who have not yet been in professional employment and is open to candidates of all nationalities.

 Currently, participants are required to submit a 15–20 minute digital file recording, showing them performing a combination of barre and centre-work exercises in a studio environment, and pay a registration fee in CHF.
 Those candidates selected to participate in the competition must pay an additional participation fee in CHF.

 Around 80 candidates from 30 or so countries compete each year, in the hope of being selected for the final, which is reserved for the best 20 among them.
 The final of the competition is broadcast live on television.

 Since 2007, the Prix de Lausanne has been part of an exchange program with the prestigious Youth America Grand Prix, which allows dancers from each competition to benefit from both of these organizations' scholarship opportunities.
 Thanks to a mutual agreement, finalists who have not received a scholarship at one of the competitions, will be eligible to participate in the other, without having to pass the selective rounds.

-By combining their scholarship-giving capacities, these organizations, two of the most important dance competitions in the world, help create a wider network of opportunity for young dancers worldwide.